DENNIS CHANDLER BOOKS

-In Dennis Chandler’s new work of fiction, fifteen stories are set against a shifting economic landscape in the rural Midwest.
+In Dennis Chandler's first collection, The Devil Takes One, fifteen stories are set against a shifting economic landscape in the rural Midwest.
 In each, the protagonist is after something—money, status, equilibrium, redemption.
 But as most discover in the homestretch, their endgame goal isn’t so easy to come by...

 about the author